Aleboul/var_FMado/README.md

 # var_FMado
 Python module which compute numerically the asymptotic variance of the lambda-FMadogram with missing data.
 Perform Monte Carlo simulation to asses in finite-sample setting the theoretical results.
-It also gives tools to simulate some extreme value copulas.
+It also gives tools to simulate some extreme value copulas (and also some Archimedean copulas).

 The reproduce folder contains codes to reproduce the figures of the report.